KellyBytes/news-app/README.md

 ## Overview

-A dashboard-style web application that displays the latest news, current weather, and a calendar.
+A dashboard-style web application that displays the latest news and the current weather.
 It fetches top headlines and category-based articles from the GNews API.
 Users can bookmark their favorite articles to easily revisit them later.

 ### Features